humphreydev6/age-calculator/README.md

 age-calculator
-# Ag Calculator
+# Age Calculator

 # Steps to run the application:

 1. Clone the repository
-2. Open 'index.html' in your favourite browser
+2. Open 'index.html' in your favorite browser